heyimtcn/tcns-luau-libraries/README.md

 # TCN Libraries
 Libraries written by me for Roblox.\
-Rojo bindings are automatically generated with scripts so dependencies have to be modified manually.\
+Rojo bindings are automatically generated with scripts\
-The `model.rbxm` file contains every library (including `Communicator` which is multi-modular and experimental) with their dependencies already resolved.\
+The `model.rbxm` file contains every library (including `Communicator` which is multi-modular and experimental) with their dependencies already resolved.

 # Descriptions
 | Name            | Description                                                                                                                                                                                                                                                                             | Stable?                                   |